jul0105/last-byte.github.io/_posts/2019-03-25-angr-introduction-part1.md

 Alright, we have a `get_user_input()` function and three functions, `complex_function_1()`, `complex_function_2()` and `complex_function_3()` which manipulate the output of `get_user_input()`.
 Let's take a look at the content of this particular function and see if and how it parses the input:
 ![getuserinput03]({{site.baseurl}}/img/getuseinput03.png)

 There it is, angr's worst enemy, a "complex" format string.
 You can see that right before calling `scanf()` the program pushes on the stack the address of `"%x %x %x"`.
 That means the function will take three hexadecimal values as input.
+Now, look at the following screenshot:

 ![getuserinput03_2]({{site.baseurl}}/img/getuserinput03_2.png)

+You see that?
+The three values are moved into `EAX`, `EBX` and `EDX`!
+Better take note of that.
+Now that we have a grasp of how our input is parsed let's take a look at the `skeleton03.py` script.